“Stream Of Memory” is a play to celebrate relationship between human and nature

 “A Bucket of Beetles” is more than just a story of a beautiful friendship.
 It is a story about the connection between humans and nature.
 A story that leaves us questioning ourselves: are we taking care of our water, soil, and air enough?

-This play is based on a story told by a 5-years old little boy.
+This play is based on a story told by a 4-years old little boy.

 All designs of the animal puppets in the play are taken from his drawings.

-Every performances will be followed by artist talk, stage tour, and studio visit.
+Every performances will be followed by a backstage tour.

 August 1-2, 2020 : world premiere, virtually presented